Any questions? We got you.

 Patent-pending tech.
 U.S. Application 18/515,233, filed November 2023.

-How is Sparkwise different from LinkedIn Learning, Coursera, and other e-learning platforms?
+How is Sparkwise different from traditional workshops, consulting programs, and e-learning?

-92% active engagement vs. 5-15% for on-demand · People learn with and from each other.
+96% active engagement vs. 5-15% for on-demand · People learn with and from each other

-Sparkwise: Sparkwise sessions are live and video-based (or in-person) with 2-5 participants in each small group.
-Thousands of learners can practice at the same time.
-Rich learning happens through real-time collaboration (hands-on exercises, problem solving, discussion), plus individual exercises and reflection.
-The platform fully guides the group’s experience, which is closer to a facilitated breakout than to e-learning libraries.
+Sparkwise: Live and video-based, with 2–5 participants in each small group.
+Thousands of participants can practice at the same time.
+Rich experiences happen through real-time collaboration — hands-on exercises, problem-solving, discussion including individual exercises and reflection.
+The platform fully guides the group’s experience, which is closer to a facilitated workshop than to e-learning.

 The key distinction: On-demand platforms scale content delivery.
 Sparkwise scales live, small group practice without live facilitators.
-These serve different learning needs, and many organizations use both.
+These serve different transformation and learning needs combining the quality of a workshop with the reach of digital delivery.

 Pricing